 The results to date have been amazing for Facebook.
 20% more articles are being read and people are 70% less likely to abandon an article.
 That leads us on nicely to…

-There are pro’s and con’s for using Instant Articles.
-Some people complain about the fact there will be a drop in website traffic.
-Some businesses rely on Facebook traffic.
+There are pros and cons to using Instant Articles.
+Some people complain about the fact there will be a drop in website traffic; some businesses rely on Facebook traffic.
 If you sign up to Instant Articles, your traffic will drop.
 But, the more people that read your content, regardless of the source, the better.
 They’ll also be having a better experience when reading your content with the faster loading times.

 Facebook have this to say on the matter: